jclain/gitolite-contrib/doc/HostBasedAuth_en.md

 * Define symbolic names if you want to use regexes with the options `match-repo` and `match-anonhttp`.
 This step is optional, and there are alternatives.
-See below the desciption of the option `match-repo` for details.
+See below the description of the option `match-repo` for details.
     ~~~.gitolite-rc
     SAFE_CONFIG => {
         1 => '$1', 2 => '$2', 3 => '$3', 4 => '$4', 5 => '$5', 6 => '$6', 7 => '$7', 8 => '$8', 9 => '$9',